Davoza247/Amazon-Project-DSA/README.md

 3. Calculated Columns
 4. Exel Formulas
 5. Power Query

-dashboard is a brilliant snapshot of Amazon product dynamics, and it delivers several powerful business insights at a glance.
-Here's a breakdown of the key takeaways:
 ## Business Insights and Key Takeaways
 ### 🧮 **Marketplace Metrics That Matter**
 - **Total Products:** 1,464